Aman-2k3/apnacollege/README.md

 # apnacollege
 this is my first github repository by apna college
 <br>
-hey! this is me "Aman".
+hey! this is me "Amanita".